 In the evening, we will have dinner together at the hotel.
 Afterwards, Marco will share more of his images from previous Palio di Siena and explain how to get great images out of the event.

-Today we are going to photograph the trials (tratta).
+Today, we are going to photograph the trials (tratta).
 It is a process by which the horses are matched to the ten Contrade that will participate in the Il Palio.
-The horses, after having been examined by veterinarians and considered to be in ideal condition, are divided into groups of 5-7 horses for ”batterie” or trials and then allowed to run around the dirt (tufo) track three times to determine if they are suitable to run on this type of track.
-At the end of the trials, the Captains of the Contrade, in the presence of the Mayor, get together to choose the 10 most suitable horse.
+The horses, after having been examined by veterinarians and deemed to be in ideal condition, are divided into groups of 5-7 horses for ”batterie”, or trials, and then allowed to run around the dirt (tufo) track three times to determine if they are suitable to run on this type of track.
+At the end of the trials, the Captains of the Contrade, in the presence of the Mayor, get together to choose the 10 most suitable horses.